bitboxer/bitboxer.de/_posts/2014-06-21-hackathons-done-wrong.md

 # Competition Competition Competition

-Hackathons were ment to be places where people sit together, work on stuff and share their knowledge.
+Hackathons were meant to be places where people sit together, work on stuff and share their knowledge.
 But if you attach a huge amount of money to the #1 price, the knowledge sharing is lost.
-Why do you want to share stuff if you will loose the competition because of that?
+Why do you want to share stuff if you will lose the competition because of that?
 The guy that comes to your table could be an evil spy from another team that will grab the price from you if you share too much.